Ikot Ekpene: Independence era

 Like most Annang communities, Ikot Ekpene has a tradition of self-improvement from its sons and daughters, both near and far.
 Several groups are working together to recapture and rebuild what they fondly call "The Raffia City".
 Ikot Ekpene has a long history of transforming the raffia fibre into cloth used in shoes, hats, handbags, mats and with distinctive cultural carvings made out of wood.
 These unique arts and crafts trades have continued alongside traditional agriculture.

 Many foreign organizations and churches are present in the area.
 Four institutions of higher learning have added richness to the town: the Akwa Ibom State Polytechnic, Ikot Osurua, the School of Nursing, the St. Joseph Major Theological Seminary and Ritman University.

+Notable places in Ikot Ekpene include: Four Points by Sheraton, Ikot Ekpene Township stadium and plaza, and the Akwaibom State polytechnic.

 Villages

 Villages in the local government area include: